sqall01/alertR/managerClientTemplate/README.md

 # AlertR Manager Client Template

-This client stores the state of the alert system in local objects to provide a template for developers to build a manager client.
+This client stores the state of the AlertR system in local objects to provide a template for developers to build a manager client.

 ## How to use it?